Jaggregate version 3.2.1

 fibs.doWithIndex( printWithIndexOn( System.out ) );

-fibs.doWithOthers( fibWords, new BinaryFunction<Integer, String, Object>() {
+fibs.doWithOthers( fibWords, new BinaryFunctor<Integer, String, Void>() {

 System.out.println( first + " = " + second );